Edward Bunker: Writing style

-Personal life and death
+Personal life

 In 1977, Bunker married a young real estate agent, Jennifer Steele.
-In 1993, a son, Brendan, was born.
+They had one son, born 1993.
 The marriage ended in divorce.

 Bunker was close friends with Mexican Mafia leader Joe "Pegleg" Morgan, and San Francisco State University professor John Irwin, as well as actor Danny Trejo, who is the godfather of his son.
 He first met all three men while serving time in Folsom State Prison.

 A diabetic, Bunker died on July 19, 2005, at Providence St. Joseph Medical Center in Burbank, California, following surgery to improve the circulation in his legs.
 He was 71.
-The news of Bunker's death was broken by his lifelong friend, screenwriter Robert Dellinger.
-The two had met in 1973 at the federal prison on Terminal Island, where Dellinger taught a creative writing class.